Evangelical leader Falwell's fate in limbo after new reports of personal scandals | Politics

 Evangelical leader Falwell's fate in limbo after new reports of personal scandals

-Jerry Falwell Jr, whose endorsement helped power Donald Trump to the U.S. presidency, agreed to immediately resign as head of the Christian university he runs but then withdrew his resignation following media reports about it, the school said in a statement.
-The statement late on Monday from Liberty University in Lynchburg, Virginia, where Falwell has served as president for over a decade, capped a day of back-and-forth news accounts surrounding an alleged sex scandal involving a business partner and Falwell's wife.
+The Christian university run by Jerry Falwell Jr, whose endorsement helped power Donald Trump to the U.S. presidency, is set to decide Falwell's fate as its leader on Tuesday after a young business partner detailed to Reuters what he said was a years-long sexual relationship with Falwell and his wife.
+In a statement late on Monday, Liberty University in Lynchburg, Virginia, where Falwell has served as president for over a decade, said the evangelical leader had agreed to immediately resign as its president but then changed his mind following media reports about his decision.

-Hours earlier, Politico quoted Falwell as saying, "I have not resigned," in response to reports in the Washington Post and other media that he had stepped down.
-ABC News and the Wall Street Journal each reported separately that Falwell had told them on Monday night that he had submitted his resignation to the university's board of directors.

-The sequence of events came a little over two weeks after Falwell took a leave of absence from Liberty University, one of the nation's largest religious colleges, after Falwell had posted an Instagram photo of himself standing with his pants unzipped and an arm around a young woman.
-The university said in its statement on Monday night that since then, "additional matters came to light that made it clear that it would not be in the best interest of the university for (Falwell) to return from leave and serve as president."

-Granda first emerged as a figure in the Falwells’ circle two years ago, when BuzzFeed News reported that the couple had befriended Granda and gone into business with him, buying a Miami Beach youth hostel in 2013.
-At the time of the BuzzFeed article, a representative of the Falwell family said Granda was "offered a share" in Alton Hostel LLC because Granda lived in Miami and would act as a manager of the youth hostel.
-Corporate records show that Granda currently has a stake in that venture.
+FACETIME CONVERSATION Granda first emerged as a figure in the Falwells’ circle two years ago, when BuzzFeed News reported that the couple had befriended Granda and gone into business with him, buying a Miami Beach youth hostel in 2013.

-The material Granda showed Reuters includes screenshots from what Granda said was a FaceTime conversation he had with the Falwells in 2019.
-During that call, Granda said, Becki was naked as the two discussed their relationship while Jerry peeked from behind a door.
-Reuters was able to verify the content of the screenshots.
-Earlier texts show a friendly and romantic dynamic between Granda and Becki Falwell.
-One 2012 text message, which Granda said came from Becki, read in part: "Right now I am just missing you like crazy ....
-Have you had this effect on all of your lady friends?"

-Granda says he met the Falwells in 2012 while working as a pool attendant at the storied Fontainebleau Hotel in Miami.
-The Falwells welcomed him into their world.
-He was photographed in a Liberty University aircraft, at a resort with his arm around Becki Falwell, and shaking Donald Trump’s hand in 2012 while Jerry Falwell stood in the background.
-The Falwells went into business with Granda in early 2013.
-According to public documents, Jerry Falwell invested $1.8 million in the Miami Beach youth hostel.
-Granda said he was given almost a quarter stake in the business, though he invested no money.
-Today, corporate records show Granda and members of the Falwell family still own the Alton Hostel business.

 ALSO READ